Collective farming: Early modern North America

-The Huron had an essentially communal system of land ownership.
-French Catholic missionary Gabriel Sagard described the fundamentals.
-The Huron had "as much land as they need[ed]."
-As a result, the Huron could give families their own land and still have a large amount of excess land owned communally.
-Any Huron was free to clear the land and farm on the basis of usufruct.
+The Wendat had an essentially communal system of land ownership.
+The French Catholic missionary Gabriel Sagard described the fundamentals, noting the Wendat had "as much land as they need[ed]."
+As a result, the Wendat system could give families their own land and still have a large amount of excess land owned communally.
+Any Wendat was free to clear the land and farm on the basis of usufruct.
 They maintained possession of the land as long as they continued to actively cultivate and tend the fields.
 Once they abandoned the land, it reverted to communal ownership, and anyone could take it up for themselves.
-While the Huron did seem to have lands designated for the individual, the significance of this possession may be of little relevance; the placement of corn storage vessels in the longhouses, which contained multiple families in one kinship group, suggests the occupants of a given longhouse held all production in common.
+While the Wendat did seem to have lands designated for the individual, the significance of this possession may be of little relevance; the placement of corn storage vessels in longhouses, which contained multiple families in one kinship group, suggests the occupants of a given longhouse held all production in common.

-The Iroquois had a similar communal system of land distribution.
+The Haudenosaunee had a similar communal system of land distribution.
 The tribe owned all lands but gave out tracts to the different clans for further distribution among households for cultivation.
 The land would be redistributed among the households every few years, and a clan could request a redistribution of tracts when the Clan Mothers' Council gathered.
 Those clans that abused their allocated land or otherwise did not take care of it would be warned and eventually punished by the Clan Mothers' Council by having the land redistributed to another clan.
-Land property was really only the concern of the women, since it was the women's job to cultivate food and not the men's.
+Land property was really only the concern of the women, since cultivating food was the women's job and not the men's.
 The Clan Mothers' Council also reserved certain areas of land to be worked by the women of all the different clans.
 Food from such lands, called kěndiǔ"gwǎ'ge' hodi'yěn'tho, would be used at festivals and large council gatherings.